 Purpose: JAHF promotes the study and understanding of Japanese art history and visual and material culture by coordinating opportunities for interchange and dialogue at special exhibitions and symposia of Japanese art and at other scholarly conferences in North America and elsewhere.
 The organization encourages the dissemination of information and research, primarily via the JAHF email listserv, and also supports graduate students.
 JAHF sponsors panels and roundtables at meetings of CAA and the Association for Asian Studies, another group with which JAHF is affiliated.
 In addition to presenting the annual Chino Kaori Memorial Essay Prize, JAHF offers a publicly accessible section of its website that contains general information about the organization, announcements of meetings, and other useful links.
 The secure section for members publishes proprietary information such as course syllabi, bibliographies, practical professional advice, and member data.
 JAHF membership is open to anyone worldwide with a serious scholarly interest in the study of Japanese art history and visual and material culture.

-Contact: President: John Carpenter.
-Vice president: Monika Dix.
+Contact: President: Julie Davis.
+Vice president: Xiaojin Wu.
 Secretary: Tamaki Maeda.
 Treasurer: Karen Fraser.

 Leonardo Education and Art Forum (LEAF)

 Annual dues: $80 individual associate